 Southeastern Farmers Cooperative is governed by a seven-member board of directors elected by its membership.
 This board sets policy and employs a manager to oversee the day-to-day business of the Co-op.

-Southeastern Farmers Co-op has four locations.
-The corporate office and main store are located at 2615 Blue Springs Road in Cleveland, Tenn., with branch stores at 105 W. McCarter Road in Lafayette, Ga.; 41448 SR30 in Pikeville, Tenn., and 9083 Rhea County Highway in Dayton, Tenn.
+Southeastern Farmers Co-op has three locations.
+The corporate office and main store are located at 2615 Blue Springs Road in Cleveland, Tenn., with branch stores at 105 W. McCarter Road in Lafayette, Ga. and 41448 SR30 in Pikeville, Tenn.